Duke-CS-Plus-IC/Waterpark/README.md

 # WaterPark Protocol for the Internet Computer

 WaterPark is an application built on the Internet Computer as a decentralized, undercollateralized lending protocol.
-WaterPark is still currently in development in association with the [Duke University CS+ Summer Internship](https://www.cs.duke.edu/undergrad/summer_research).
+WaterPark is still currently in development in association with the [Duke University CS+ Summer Program](https://www.cs.duke.edu/undergrad/summer_research) 2021 Project: Decentralized Finance: Cryptocurrency and Blockchain on the Internet Computer.
 The application was developed by Oum Lahade (Duke 2024) and Rhys Banerjee (Duke 2023).

 ## Overview
 Based on the Liquity Protocol built on Ethereum, WaterPark seeks to adapt this procedure to the Internet Computer.
 WaterPark allows users to retain the potential capital appreciation available for ICP coins while extracting value in the form of stablecoins.
 Users can deposit ICP coins in exchange for overcollateralized SDR stablecoins.
 This is in the form of interest free loans with a low collateral ratio.
 A dual functionality of lending and SDR stability is provided by the protocol.